 A tool to automatically optimize your audio file

-If you don't want to spend a lot of time optimizing your audio track, you can use the auphonic.com use.
-All you have to do is upload your audio track, make a few settings and Auphonic will do the rest by itself.
+If you don't want to spend a lot of time optimizing your soundtrack, you can use the tool auphonic.com.
+You just have to upload your soundtrack, make a few settings and Auphonic will do the rest by itself.